larissachen13/tse/indexer/README.md

   * files in the pageDirectory are formatted according to the crawler program standards
   * no gaps exist in the document ids
+  * instances of words can only be positive

 ## Limitations
+  * content will not be parsed correctly if it isnt in the correct html format